High Protein Banana Pudding {with Chessmen Cookies}

 Ingredients

 This recipe makes 2 very large servings.
-Greek yogurt is combined with one scoop of protein powder to help mask that taste but provide additional protein.
+Greek yogurt is combined with protein powder to help mask that taste but provide additional protein.
+Divide into smaller servings as well!

 Individual ingredients for the high protein banana pudding on a white cutting board on the counter.